William Montacute-11 June 1355

 ‘Excuse the intrusion, my ladies, but this is urgent.’

-The ante room was small, higher that it was wide, and there was only one chair and it was lit only by the flickering uncertain light of the flares in the courtyard.
+The anteroom was small, higher than it was wide, there was only one chair and it was lit only by the flickering uncertain light of the flares in the courtyard.

 The two men stood face to face with a very short distance between them.